TheDeanLab/navigate/README.md

 ### Equipment
 * Laser source - Omicron LightHUB Ultra.
 Requires ACC operating mode with analog modulation enabled for 488 nm and 642 nm lasers.
 561, which operates separately, requires the mixed modulation mode (Obis).
 * Sample Scanning System - L-509.20DG10.
 Has a unidirectional repeatability of 100 nm, bidirectional repeatablility of 2 microns, and a minimum incremental motion of 100 nm.
 This is borderline too coarse.
 * GPUs - 2x NVIDIA Titan RTX with an NVLINK bridge.
-NVIDIA CUDA Version 11.6 installed on OS.
+NVIDIA CUDA Version 11.5.1, cuTENSOR v1.3, cuDNN v8.3, and cuSPRASELt v0.10 installed on OS.
+THe NCCL v2.1 library is not yet available for Windows OS, but will potentially be valuable for multi-GPU support.
 * Camera - 2x Hamamatsu Flash 4.0 with framegrabbers.
 * Remote Focusing Units - Optotune Electrotunable Lens for low-resolution imaging and a ThorLabs BLINK for high-resolution imaging.